-Has a Mamorandum of Agreement been signed?
+8. Has a Memorandum of Agreement been signed?

-0. nas a welliorandum of Agreement been sign ieu :

-☐ No - - Pending:
+No - Pending:

 Explain

-, attached:
+Yes, attached:

 Signatories and dates of signature:

-☐ ACHP

-⊠ FHWA March 5, 2013
+🖾 FHWA May 31, 2018

-Wisconsin Historical Society March 19, 2013
+ Wisconsin Historical Society April 24, 2018

 American Indian Tribes

-⊠ WisDOT March 4, 2013
+🖂 WisDOT May 31, 2018

-Other: St. Mary's Springs Academy June 4, 2013
+ Other: St. Mary's Springs Academy June 6, 2018

 Commitments:

-□ Data Recovery: Data Recovery has I been completed.
+ Data Recovery: Data Recovery has l been completed.

-Yes Date plan accepted: Ap oril 2007
+ Yes Date plan accepted: Ap ril 2007

-The Sippel (47SB394) Site: A Mid Nineteenth Century Yankee Homestead in the Town of Greenbush, Sheboygan County Prepared by Kelly Hamilton and Rodney Riggs of the Museum Archaeology Program ☐ No ☐ Mon itoring. ☐ Othe er:
+The Sippel (47SB394) Site: A Mid Nineteenth Century Yankee

+Homestead in the Town n of Greenbush, Sheboygan County.
+Prepared by

+Kelly Hamilton and Roc Iney Riggs of the Museum Archaeology Program

+🗌 No

+Monitoring.

+Other:

 The MOA contained in the 2010 FEIS contained provisions for both St. Mary's Springs Academy and the Sippel Site.
-Because of site modifications on the St. Mary's Springs Academy site and revisions in the historic boundary, the 2010 MOA no longer applies to the St. Mary's Springs site.
-The 2013 MOA removes stipulations for the St Mary's Springs site and is shown on the following pages.
+Because of site modifications on the St. Mary's Springs Academy site and revisions to the historic boundary, the 2010 MOA no longer applies to the St. Mary's Springs site.
+The revised MOA (Amendment #1 signed in 2013 and Amendment #2 signed in 2018) removes stipulations for the St. Mary's Springs site and is shown in Figure 4.7 B-6.2 on the following pages.
 In a separate letter, WisDOT has maintained their commitment to relocate the Guardian Angel with Child Statute on the St Mary's Springs property.
-The 2013 MOA is currently being updated to address schedule changes and will be provided with the 2018 LS SFEIS/ROD.
+The following bullets list the provisions and commitments in the MOA that pertain to the Sippel Site.